Quantum GraviElectro Dynamics

 \section{Introduction}

-For the microscopic aspect of Nature, the standard theory of particle physics based on quantum field theory has many experimental supports.
-On the other hand, general relativity is among the fundamental theories concerning the large space-time structure of the Universe, and many experiments have established its correctness.
-Thus, our understanding of Nature covers a wide range of lengthscales and timescales, from the Universe's large-scale structure to the microscopic behaviour of subatomic particles.
-However, two fundamental theories are inconsistent; the former is quantum, and the latter is a classical theory.
-Owing to the uncertainty principle, the fundamental physical theory must be a quantum theory; thus, constructing a quantum theory of gravity is one of the fundamental goals of modern physics.
+The standard theory of particle physics, based on quantum field theory, has much experimental support for the microscopic aspect of the universe.
+On the other hand, general relativity is the fundamental theory of the large-scale structure of the Universe, and many experiments have confirmed its accuracy.
+Our understanding of nature thus covers a wide range of length and time scales, from the Universe's large-scale structure to the microscopic behaviour of subatomic particles.
+However, two fundamental theories are inconsistent; the first is quantum theory, and the second is classical theory.
+Due to the uncertainty principle, the fundamental physical theory must be a quantum theory; thus, constructing a quantum theory of gravity is one of the essential goals of modern physics.

-We understand the \emph{quantum theory of gravity} as a theory that describes the behaviour of four-dimensional space-time (the metric tensor) in regions where the uncertainty principle is essential and a theory consistent with well-established general relativity at large space-time scales.
+We understand the \textit{quantum theory of gravity} as a theory that describes the behaviour of four-dimensional spacetime (the metric tensor) in regions where the uncertainty principle is essential and a theory consistent with well-established general relativity at large spacetime scales.
 Moreover, a theory that can provide experimentally measurable predictions is desirable.
-Immediately after the establishment of general relativity and quantum mechanics during the 1920s, the development of quantum gravity began in the 1930s.
-For a detailed history, see Refs.\cite{Rovelli:2000aw,doi:10.1142qg} and references therein.
-It is commonly recognised that perturbative expansion of general relativity in four-dimensional space-time is not renormalisable.
-Although trials to construct a perturbatively renormalised theory of general relativity have failed, its non-existence has yet to be proven.
-The current author discussed the renormalisability of four-dimensional general relativity in\cite{BERENDS197599,Goroff198581,GOROFF1986709}.
-On the other hand, the quantisation of the Yang--Mills theory in flat space-time is well established, and the theory is proven to be renormalisable in all orders of perturbation expansions.
-However, it is not proven in curved space-time and is not trivial.
-A primary objective of this report is to construct the renormalisable quantum gravity with the Yang--Mills theory simultaneously.
+The establishment of general relativity and quantum mechanics in the 1920s immediately followed the development of quantum gravity in the 1930s.
+For a detailed history, see Refs.\!\cite{Rovelli:2000aw,doi:10.1142qg} and references therein.
+In this article, we do not mention quantum gravity other than in four-dimensional spacetime, such as superstring theory, or other than the Einstein--Hilbert Lagrangian, such as the effective action method\! \cite{GAVilkovisky_1992,buchbinder2017effective}.